Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 # Count-Based-Exploration-TRPO-hash
-Our implementation of **#Exploration: A Study of Count-Based Exploration for Deep Reinforcement Learning**
+Our version of **#Exploration: A Study of Count-Based Exploration for Deep Reinforcement Learning**

 You can find original paper from **https://arxiv.org/pdf/1611.04717v3.pdf**